pandas-dev/pandas/doc/cheatsheet/README.md

 To create the PDF version, within Powerpoint, simply do a "Save As" and pick "PDF" as the format.

-This cheat sheet was inspired by the [RStudio Data Wrangling Cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf), written by Irv Lustig, [Princeton Consultants](https://www.princetonoptimization.com/).
+This cheat sheet, originally written by Irv Lustig, [Princeton Consultants](https://www.princetonoptimization.com/), was inspired by the [RStudio Data Wrangling Cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf).

 | Topic                  | PDF                                                                                                                                                                                                                                     | PPT                                                                                                                                                                                                                                               |
 |------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|